coseus/ReportTemplate/README.md

 This project focuses on:

+- Professional offensive security reporting
-- Professional deliverables
+- Enterprise deliverables
-- Corporate reporting standards
+- Automated reporting workflows
+- Reusable templates
+- Security consultant productivity
-- Automation of repetitive reporting tasks
+- Modern pentest reporting standards

-- Flexible extensibility
-- Offensive security workflows
+The platform can be used both internally and in commercial consulting environments.